gasduster99/sppComp/try1/try1_2.md

 in each modeled period with the actual observations of species compositions from port samplers.

-Species composition posterior predictive distributions are considered via HDI at three levels containing 68%, 95%, and 99% of posterior predictive probability.
+We evaluate species composition posterior predictive distributions via HDI at three levels containing 68%, 95%, and 99% of posterior predictive probability.
 Table$(Prediction)$ shows the proportion of observed species compositions which existed within the HDI across all strata, of each prediction level, in each modeled period.

-* Should any of these be excluded?
+For example, observed species compositions for market category 250 in the 1978-1982 time period fell within the 68% HDI of the posterior predictive distribution 67.1% of the time (Table X).

 ### 78-82
     68%   95%   99%